 What is an anti-inflammatory diet?

-The basis of an anti-inflammatory diet is high in antioxidants found in fruits and vegetables, low in saturated fats, and high in omega 3 fats which are anti-inflammatory fats.
+The basics of an anti-inflammatory diet is high in antioxidants found in fruits and vegetables, low in saturated fats, and high in omega-three fats, which are anti-inflammatory fats.

-To reduce inflammation by eating an anti-inflammatory diet it is also important to avoid food sensitivities and inflammatory processed foods such as trans fat, refined sugar, genetically modified soy and corn, luncheon meats, and common food allergens such as gluten, dairy, and soy.
+To reduce inflammation by eating an anti-inflammatory diet, it is also essential to avoid food sensitivities and inflammatory processed foods such as:

 Eggs can also be a common allergen for many people.